 Brickley went a bit further, suggesting that the urgency of building air-conditioned structures obviated the need for sanctioned tent encampments completely.
-Noting that CASS recently stood up a shelter in a Sprung structure — a massive tan festival tent with a 40-foot container carrying air conditioning equipment attached — in six months for around $1.2 million, Brickley asked why the state didn’t simply put all the money into that.
+Noting that the HSC recently stood up a shelter in a Sprung structure — a massive tan festival tent with a 40-foot container carrying air conditioning equipment attached — in six months for around $1.2 million, Brickley asked why the state didn’t simply put all the money into that.
 Tents on the ground, he added, have already been tried once, on a smaller scale during the height of the pandemic.

 “People were dying inside of these lots, dying in their tents because of how hot it was out.
 Like, 150 degrees, reaching outrageous temperatures inside these hot tents,” he said.

 While the bill would still allow cities to invest in designated spaces for tents, Glow said she fought from very early on to expand its language to allow spending on structures of all types.

 “That’s why it says tiny homes and Sprung structures and pallet homes and things that can be built quickly.
 We need to save lives.
 It does fund those things,” she said.